pu2clr/SI4735/README.md

 ### Tips to build

-* Try to follow what the Silicon Labs recommend;
+* Try to follow what the Silicon Labs recommends;
 * Start building the minimum circuit and test it;
 * Use the minimum sketch to test the minimum circuit.
 The first three examples of this project (see  examples folder) can be used to test the minimum circuit;
 * Try not improvising the I²C bus connection.
 Start using a 3.3V MCU (Arduino Pro Mini 8MHz or DUE,  ESP32 or other 3.3V device) to connect with SI4735;
 * Some devices provide internal pull-up resistors that in some cases can be enabled or disabled.
 Also, the capacitance of the I²C bus is another variable that have be considered to select the right resistor values.
 However, that capacitance is not easy to be measured.
 For thise reasons, it can be a liitle dificult calculate the right resitor values at first.
 Tha said, start with a high pullup resistor to I²C bus and then reduce it until the best value.
 For example: start with 10K and try to reduce the value to 4,7K, 3,3K, 2.2L etc. Select the lowest resistor you can.
 * I²C bus devices are available in different speeds.
-If you are using an I²C display device, check if its speed is compatible with the Si47XX;
+If you are using an I²C display device, check if its speed is compatible with the Si47XX and also with the current speed used by the master MCU;
 * Using different voltage levels between I²C devices can be unsafe and can destroy parts connected on I²C bus, specially the Si47XX;
 * It is important to wire all your I²C devices on the same common ground.